shreyasc60/ds_notes/Python Programming/Introduction.md

 [CPython](http://www.python.org) is the reference implementation of Python, written in C. It compiles Python code to intermediate bytecode which is then interpreted by a virtual machine.
 CPython provides the highest level of compatibility with Python packages and C extension modules.

+Python is a Dynamically typed language, meaning that the data types of the variable are assigned on runtime, and are based off the type of data the variable hold.
+Data types of variables don't have to be explicitly mentioned while initialization.

+## Modules

+You can import modules using the ```import ``` or ```from ... import``` statement.

+As soon as you use import statements, you use modules.
+These can be either built-in modules such as *os* and *sys*, third-party modules you have installed in your environment, or your project’s internal modules.

+Built-in modules:
+1. os
+2. sys